shubhanjal44/tej-india/docs/API.md

 ### Overview

-SkillSwap India uses JWT (JSON Web Tokens) for authentication.
+Tej India uses JWT (JSON Web Tokens) for authentication.
 Include the token in the `Authorization` header for all authenticated requests.

 ```http
 Authorization: Bearer <your_token_here>